kurotanshi/vue-monorepo-demo/README.md

-# Project structure of a Vue.js monorepo project demo
+# Structure of a Vue.js monorepo project demo

 This project has a monorepo structure with a packages directory that contains multiple applications.
 Each application has its own README.md file, index.html, and index.js file, as well as its own dependencies under the node_modules directory.
 The applications also share common components and utilities.